 Use your list to create a great job description, and write it with enough flexibility so individuals can ‘work outside of the box’.
 Encourage your employees to learn from those who have different responsibilities (cross-training).
 Also encourage your team to be willing to help each other accomplish a task.
 Don’t put your team into a position where they think (or say), “That’s not my job”.

 Don’t include targets for any item in your job description.
 Targets are handled separately as part of your performance management process.
 A job description may stay the same for several years, but the goals assigned to a person with that job description may change each year.
 The job description lists the activities that will lead to a person achieving the targets set in their goals.

 My Question To You

-How many people do you think is too many to interview in person?
-How do you filter your candidates?
+Do you have job descriptions for your employees?
+Are they fit for purpose?
+When were they last updated?
 If this is something you would like to discuss or would like some help with, contact me at firstname.lastname@example.org.
 You can also buy my book Accelerate to Team Success which is available as a paperback or on Kindle.

 About the Author:

 Dr Nikki Faulkner founded Mulberry Bush Consulting to work with business leaders and their teams to make the 'People' side of their business as effective as possible.
 Mulberry Bush Consulting's specialty is helping small businesses who are new to having employees and helping businesses who are growing rapidly and increasing their employee-base at a rate that is creating a significant challenge.

 You are not alone and we can help.